 Toxicologists, epidemiologists, risk assessors, regulators and societal decision makers.
 Secondary markets include environmental health researchers and practitioners and the risk science community

-2. Exposure and Internal Dose
+2. Exposure, Internal Dose and Toxicokinetics (TK).

-4. Hazard Identification
+4. Hazard Identification and Assessment

 5. Dose-Effect and Dose-Response Assessment